cookpete/react-player/README.md

   A React component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, and DailyMotion.
 Not using React? <a href='#standalone-player'>No problem.</a>
 </p>

-#### Migrating to `1.0.0`

-All existing implementations of `ReactPlayer` should still work without any changes after migrating.
-The major changes are to how the component works internally.
-Keep an eye out for bugs and [raise an issue](https://github.com/CookPete/react-player/issues/new) if one doesn’t already exist.

 ### Usage

 ```bash